 To learn more about Head Start program in Oceana County, please contact one of the districts nearest you listed below:

 For general information or assistance, you may contact the Muskegon Area ISD at 231-767-8300.

 How often do Head Start classes meet?

 Head Start classrooms traditionally operate September through May for approximately 153 days.
 The majority of classes are held for the whole school day, but some locations offer half-day sessions in either the afternoon or morning.
-Most weeks classes are held Monday through Thursday, but at lease once a month classes will meet Monday through Friday.
+Classes are held Monday through Thursday.

 Will my child be fed?

 Head Start requires that children receive at least one-third of their daily nutritional requirements as outlined by federal standards.
 Healthy and nutritious breakfasts, lunches, and snacks are provided to all children.
 A Head Start Registered Dietician reviews all menus as well as works closely with families of any child with allergies needing special accommodations to meal menus.

 An important part of the Head Start program is developing healthy eating habits and broadening children’s exposure to different foods.
 Head Start classrooms have ongoing “food experiences” which children try different foods in fun and imaginative ways.
 In addition, the program has put in place policies such as “no sweets” in the classroom in order to promote healthy snacks and alternatives.
 We ask parents not to send candy or other sweet treats to classrooms.

 Is transportation provided?